Others Get Triggered

 3. Repeat Back what I wrote down to make sure I understood correctly and got all the important points down

-5. Follow Up Promptly (at least to give them an update about the steps I have taken and any progress that has been made)
+5. Follow Up Promptly (give them an update about the steps I have taken, progress that has been made, and what still needs to be done)

 Disclaimers